itsjordanmuller/2023-python-100-days/README.md

 ![Life in Weeks Calculator - Image](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-002/002-life-in-weeks.png)

 > Ask user to input current `age` to calculate `years_remaining` in life and then print the `days_remaining`, `weeks_remaining`, and `months_remaining`
+>
+> 25 years of age currently leaves you with 780 months, AKA 3380 weeks or 23,725 days, depending on which you prefer

 In this exercise, I created a program to calculate the time a person has left in days, weeks, and months, assuming they live up to 90 years old.
 The user inputs their current age, and the program computes the remaining time.